bisraelsen/bisraelsen.github.io/my_readme.md

     * this is the `master` branch, this is the branch that Github uses to publish the website
     * after running `rake build` in the source directory, changes here need to be committed and pushed.

+Notes: I just spent forever trying to get the page to update.
+I ended up clearing the entire `master` branch and re-pushing the build site.
+I also had to clear the cache in chrome.
+After that it worked... maybe I only needed to clear the cache?
+Probably, but I am not going to try and figure it out again.

 That should be it!